M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Choosing sampling rules to increase efficiency

 \section{Choosing sampling rules to increase efficiency}

 The appeal of two-phase multiwave sampling is that we can choose to sample points that are most informative, increasing efficiency.
 In particular, sampling in multiple waves allows us to adaptively update our sampling strategy as we acquire more data and better understand which future data is likely to be most beneficial.
-We now turn our attention to the labeling strategy $\LabelStrategy{k}$ for each $k \in [K]$, discussing choices that lead to improved efficiency.
-Subsequently, we briefly discuss the choice of the tuning matrix $\hat{\Omega}$ and weights $c_1,\dots,c_K \in [0,1]$.
+We now turn our attention to labelling strategies $\LabelStrategy{k}$ for each $k \in [K]$, discussing choices that lead to improved efficiency.